Ever considered hosting a 5K, "Fun Run" or Walk for charity?

 - Top fundraising team(s).
 This is the team that raises the most money.

 - Top individual fundraiser(s).
 This is the individuals that raised the most money.

 In order to utilize peer-to-peer fundraising, enlist the help of a race software provider to set up individual and team fundraising pages for both participants and non-runners.

 Finally, whether you're hosting a charity auction or a fun run, it's important to keep the focus on fundraising.
 One way to do this is to utilize a mandatory fundraising commitment.
 For example, in addition to the $30 registration fee, participants may be required to raise at least $100.

 Won't this deter people from registering?
 Perhaps.
 But in our experience, participants will almost always understand that this fun and unique event is being put on not solely for entertainment, but to support an urgent cause.
 To minimize the deterrence, amp up the purposeful messaging in your promotional materials and registration pages.

-Host a Successful Fun-Run Fundraiser: Webinar Registration Open Now
+Host a Successful Fun-Run Fundraiser: Watch Full Webinar

-If you enjoyed today's post, please join our upcoming FREE webinar, "How to Host a Successful Fun-Run Fundraiser."
-We're teaming up with charity-run specialists Brighter Tomorrow to share the basics of hosting a charity run, including operations, logistics, event sponsorships, promotion, registration and more.
+If you enjoyed today's post, please view the free Winspire webinar, "How to Host a Successful Fun-Run Fundraiser."
+We teamed up with charity-run specialists Brighter Tomorrow to share the basics of hosting a charity run, including operations, logistics, event sponsorships, promotion, registration and more.